blitzher/p6-drones/README.md

 Then write ```yarn start``` to start up the program, and using your favourite web-browser, navigate to http://localhost:42069 to view the front end of the program.

+## To Fly the drone(s)

+First you need to connect to each drone individually by connecting to their respective wifi and get the drone to enter ap-mode.
+See tello-sdk30 for more information about this.

+After this is done, the drone(s) can now be connected by turning them on, and starting up the program.

+Then place the drone on a mission pad.

+To initiate a search, press the green ``ìnitiate search```button on http://localhost:42069.

+The drone(s) will now initiate a search of the area.